Ayush-iitkgp/Ayush-iitkgp.github.io/posts/building-machine-learning-data-pipeline-using-apache-spark.md

 Now, I will introduce the key concepts used in the Pipeline API:

 **DataFrame:** It is basically a data structure for storing the data in-memory in a highly efficient way.
 Dataframe in Spark is conceptually equivalent to a dataframe in R/Python.
 It can store  different data types such a string, vectors, true labels, and predictions.
-Dataframes can be created from the csv, json and many different file formats stored on the local filesystem.
-Hadoop HDFS or cloud environment such as AWS S3.
+Dataframes can be created from the csv, json and many different file formats stored on the local filesystem, Hadoop HDFS or cloud environment such as AWS S3.

 **Transformer:** It is a method or an algorithm which can transform one DataFrame into another DataFrame.
 It includes SQL statements, feature transformers and learned ML models.
 While defining a transformer, you have to specify the column it would operate on and the output column it would append to the input DataFrame.
 Technically, a Transformer implements a method **transform()**.
 E.g., a SQL *select* statement which would return a new dataframe with only required columns.
 Another example is a *trained ML model* which turns a dataframe with feature vectors into a dataframe with predictions.